apitio/IT358-Final-ChatApp/README.md

-# IT358-Final-ChatApp
+# IT358 - Final Project

-## Final Project – Installation Instructions
+## Chat Application – Installation Instructions

 1. Clone the repository